herrytco/Flutter-HTML-Editor/README.md

 Flutter HTML Editor is a simple HTML-based Richtext editor, which is able to edit and parse a selected set of HTML tags into a Flutter widget.

+Check out the [some usage examples](https://github.com/herrytco/Flutter-HTML-Editor/tree/main/example/lib) to see how the package can be used.

 ## Features

 - Code Editor where HTML text can be written with an optional preview output